 |The entire "Long-Distance Phone Call" sequence is hilarious.|

-A favorite scene in a film comprised almost entirely of favorites
+A favorite scene in a film loaded with standout sequences

 Considerable assist is given by the Oscar-nominated screenplay (Meet Me in St Louis was nominated for four, winning only a special juvenile Oscar from O'Brien) which consistently keeps clichés at bay by subverting anticipated payoffs with unexpected twists.
-Every time a scene threatens to become too sentimental or hackneyed, some bit of business or dialog is introduced that wrests the proceedings back to something honest.
+Every time a scene threatens to become too sentimental or hackneyed, some bit of business or dialogue is introduced to wrest the proceedings back to something amusing or emotionally honest.
 This is especially true of the two youngest Smith girls, Agnes and Tootie; angelic of face but mischievous and possessed of extravagantly gruesome imaginations (Agnes, after being told [in jest] that her pet cat has been harmed: “Oh, if you killed her I’ll kill you!
 I’ll stab you to death in your sleep, then I’ll tie your body to two wild horses until you’re pulled apart!”).

 What I think appeals to me most is Meet Me in St. Louis’ refreshing lack of schmaltz.
-Where a less thoughtful film might have the characters express their feelings through manipulative emotional outbursts and maudlin displays designed to elicit a sentimental response from the audience, I’m impressed by the way the closeness of the Smith family is illustrated in the ways they treat one another.
+Where a less thoughtful film might have the characters express their feelings through manipulative emotional outbursts and maudlin displays designed to elicit a sentimental response from the audience, I’m impressed by the way the closeness of the Smith family is illustrated in the ways they treat one another, and not by the voicing of false-sounding bromides.

 |This beautifully composed shot is a testament to Minnelli's painterly eye.
 The detailed production design and eye-popping Technicolor cinematography only add to Meet Me in St. Louis' enduring appeal|

-1) When Rose’s much-anticipated long-distant call turns out to be a bust, I’m always so charmed by how Ester rescues her sister from embarrassment by putting a new spin on the events.
+1) When Rose’s much-anticipated long-distant call turns out to be a bust, I’m always so charmed by how Ester rescues her sister from embarrassment by putting a positive spin on the events.

-3) The way Esther puts aside her feelings for John Truett and is ready to do battle with him in defense of Tootie.
+3) The bond of family theme is reinforced by how quickly Esther puts aside her feelings for John Truett and is ready to go to battle when she believes he has harmed Tootie.

-4) Of course, the most touching (for me) is the tender way the mother, in spite of being upset by the news of moving to New York, kisses her husband and in effect plays a love song for him.
-Multiple viewings reveal all the little routines of family togetherness that play out in the background when everyone returns to the parlor.
-It’s no small wonder that so many people consider Meet Me in St. Louis’ Autumn sequence (comprising the Halloween and moving to New York announcement scenes) to be the strongest in the film.
+4) The most touching (for me) is the tender way the mother, in spite of being upset by the news of uprooting to New York, kisses her husband and, in effect, reaffirms her affection by playing him a love song.
+Multiple viewings of this scene reveal a plethora of little intimacies and routines of family togetherness enacted in the background.
+It’s no small wonder that so many people consider Meet Me in St. Louis’ Autumn sequence (combining the Halloween and move to New York announcement scenes) to be the strongest in the film.

 I have a bit of an aversion to the trite, artificial sentimentality of "wholesome" family programming like The Brady Bunch and Father Knows Best (Hazel is another matter...that Shirley Booth can reduce me to tears in an instant, even in a sitcom), and I flat-out reject the alternative trend which asks me to find snarky, wise-ass children to be adorable.
 That's why Meet Me in St. Louis is such a marvel.
 Minnelli & Co. found the magic formula to get me to care about a family that genuinely cares about one another.